kingkw1/AffectLink/docs/SETUP.md

 ### Summary of System-Level Installations

-To fully prepare your environment for AffectLink, run all these commands in your terminal (or include them in your Dockerfile/setup script):
+To fully prepare your AI Studio environment for AffectLink, run all these commands in your terminal (or include them in your Dockerfile/setup script):

 ```bash
 sudo apt-get update